20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 However, it's important to put things into context.
-Pele was indeed magical, but his magic also coincided with a time where most footballers he came up against weren't even professional players, just part-timers who picked up the sport when they had the time.
+Pele was indeed magical, but his magic also coincided with a time when most footballers he came up against weren't even professional players, just part-timers who picked up the sport when they had the time.

 Pele also never took his game outside the comfort of his homeland, playing all of his club career with his beloved Santos.
 There's certainly nothing wrong with loyalty, however, to be the very best, you have to push your limits and prove yourself in as many forms of the game as possible.
-History is littered with individuals such as Cristiano Ronaldo, Maradona or Zidane, who have achieved great things across several impressive sides.
-The fact Pele doesn't shouldn't be forgotten.
+History is littered with individuals such as Cristiano Ronaldo, Maradona and Zidane, who have achieved great things across several impressive sides.
+The fact that Pele doesn't shouldn't be forgotten.